 Enjoy breakfast on deck as your vessel navigates the River Dart en route to Dartmouth, a colorful town that cascades across a steep riverside hill.
 In small groups, discover the guardrooms, battlements, and winding passages of the 14th-century Dartmouth Castle.
 Spend the rest of the day exploring Dartmouth’s lively lanes on your own.

-Contrary to popular belief, the U.K. does make wine, and it is quite good.
-Opt to visit a winery and vineyard, and sample the wines and local cheeses.
-Or, if you’re a mystery book fan, don’t miss a visit to Greenway House for a curator-led look at Agatha Christie’s house and gardens.
+If you’re a mystery book fan, don’t miss a visit to Greenway House for a curator-led look at Agatha Christie’s house and gardens.

 According to Arthurian legend, the Isles of Scilly are all that remain of Lyonnesse, a lost land off Cornwall’s coast that is said to have vanished into the Atlantic.
 Discover Tresco Island and the world-class Tresco Abbey Gardens, where a surprising variety of tropical plants flourishes.
 Then stroll the village of Tresco, or join your naturalists for a nature walk, spotting the flora and fauna of these mythical islands.